 80 % – Good

-Surfshark doesn’t record or keep any logs about your VPN use, the websites you visit or your real IP address when you use its VPN service.
-It logs connection timestamps and your user ID temporarily, but deletes them 15 minutes after you disconnect.
+The gist of this privacy policy is that Surfshark doesn’t record, store or share logs about VPN use, the websites you visit or your actual IP address when you use the VPN service.
+However, it temporarily logs connection timestamps and user IDs, deleting them 15 minutes after disconnecting.

 Information Surfshark Collects

-It also collects your IP address when you use its private DNS service (called Smart DNS).
-This is standard practice because the service needs you to input your IP address in order to work.
-Thankfully, Surfshark only keeps it for as long as the session is active.
+In addition, Surfshark collects your IP address when you use the smart DNS tool.
+This shouldn’t worry you as it’s a standard practice with private DNS services since they require you to input the assigned IP address to work.
+The good thing is that Surfshark retains this data for as long as the smart DNS is active.

 Streaming Performance